We invite you to join us for the upcoming webcast

 4. System requirements

-If you are watching the webcast at your practice, workplace, or using equipment provided by your employer, restrictions and blockers may be installed which prevent the webcast from streaming.
-To check your device, play the webcast preview by clicking on the webcast window above.
+If you are watching the webcast at your practice or workplace or using an equipment provided by your employer, restrictions and blockers may be installed which prevent the webcast from streaming.
 Also check that your speakers are connected.

 If the webcast preview does not play, please use another device or watch the webcast at another location.